 We just published a piece that walks through the components of a data analytics stack in detail, but we wanted to dive deeper into the cloud data warehouse piece.
 Choosing among the Big Three (Snowflake, BigQuery, and Redshift) is complicated.
 We partner and integrate with each, and so we want to help you to make the best cloud data warehouse choice that you can for your brand.

 For each cloud data warehouse, we’ll describe and analyze the overall product, pricing, and implementation experience required to build your analytics stack on top of them.

 Let’s start with Snowflake.

-Snowflake is a multipurpose cloud data platform that, among other data products, offers virtual data warehouses that are ideal for scaling eCommerce brands.
+Snowflake is a multipurpose cloud data platform that, among other data products, offers virtual data warehouses that are ideal for brands.
 Snowflake can be connected to the Extract + Load and Business Intelligence/Visualization tools of your choice; it supports connections to all the major Extract + Load providers and BI tools (Looker, Tableau, and others).

 Snowflake has become popular as a result of its clean UI and smooth UX, it is the third-highest rated data platform (behind BigQuery and Redshift) according to Forrester’s study, and it does not require heavy technical expertise to set up.
-Furthermore, it is a highly scalable, flexible, and fast platform that can handle the data demands of eCommerce brands with high-volume, fast-moving streaming data.
+Furthermore, it is a highly scalable, flexible, and fast platform that can handle the data demands of brands with high-volume, fast-moving streaming data.
 For example, if your brand collects user site interaction data and requires significant data storage that you can quickly query, Snowflake is well-built for that type of demand.